 Q: What if I change carriers or my phone number?

 A: Please be sure to re-register or update your profile information to facilitate successful message delivery to you.

 Q: How will this be used?

-A: Northern Michigan University will use this alert system only in case of emergency that impacts the campus and requires immediate communication.
+A: Northern Michigan University will use this alert system only in case of an emergency that impacts the campus and requires immediate communication.
 Again, the service will not be used for advertising.